listerr/ixpm-connections-json/README.md

  * Select where value is not null
  * Optional structures for use with automation (flat output can only go so far...)
  * Authentication
+ * Move database functions to module + config file
+ * Learn some php foo
+ * Do this again in more "modern" framework